 Send operation) but also .NET Core Web API.
 However, examination of the deviation shows the variance in the WCF data to be on the order of the mean values.
 This is a clear indicator that the mean values alone do not give an accurate picture of results.
 An additional oddity is that the ten simultaneous WCF clients case showed better performance than the single client case.
 Here again note the significant variance especially in the single client data.
 If we refrain from drawing conclusions about the WCF data in this operation the remaining data shows trends consistent with expectations.

 Through all testing gRPC performance was found to be superior to that of the other examined technologies.
 Most of the results confirmed the expectations that performance ranking would be gRPC, .NET Core Web API, .NET Framework Web API and finally WCF.
-The WCF data did exhibit a few unexpected and interesting results but nothing which convinced me that, in the general case, it wasn't the least performant.
+The WCF data did exhibit a few unexpected and interesting results but nothing which convinced me that it wasn't the least performant overall.

 Despite it's impressive performance gRPC in .NET Core (Grpc.Net) does have some limitations.